Blossomy Project

 Over the years, the American Center Kolkata has partnered with Blossomy providing support for many of our programs including Restoration of Innocence and If I Could Fly.

 November 2015, in partnership with Brooke Shaden, Blossomy launched a professional photography training called The Light Space in Kolkata for survivors of human trafficking.
-This program has offered pop up trainings in Thailand and Greece.
+This program has offered trainings in Thailand and Greece.

 In 2016 Blossomy became a registered 501(c)3 and changed her name to Blossomy Project!